 February - March 2010: EPA demolished two abandoned industrial buildings at the Site in accordance with the "action memo" signed in January 2010.
 The two buildings were used by Halaco Engineering Co. until 2004.
 The buildings were in poor condition, and portions of the buildings were at risk of collapse.
 More details on the condition of the buildings and the levels of contamination inside the buildings are available in the Structural Evaluation Report and the Halaco Buildings Removal Assessment, available in the “Documents and Reports” section below, under "Technical Documents."
 Photos of the demolition effort and progress reports prepared while the work was underway are available on EPA's website at: http://www.epaosc.org/HALACOSTRUCTURES

-From 1970 - 2004: Various State, local and Federal agencies sampled and chemically analyzed soil, sediment, groundwater, surface water, and/or air at or near the Site.
+From 1970 - 2004: Various State, local and Federal agencies sampled and chemically analyzed soil, sediment, groundwater, surface water, and/or air at and near the Site.

-2006: EPA completed a multimedia study as part of its site assessment and stabilization efforts.
-The study included laboratory analysis of approximately 129 soil, sediment, and waste samples, 10 surface water samples, 14 groundwater samples, and 35 air samples.
+2006: EPA collected and analyzed approximately 129 soil, sediment, and waste samples, 10 surface water samples, 14 groundwater samples, and 35 air samples as part of its site assessment and stabilization efforts.
 Results are summarized in the January 10, 2007, "Integrated Assessment" report (see "Technical Documents" below).

-June 2007: EPA completed additional testing of waste materials buried in the southeast corner of the former smelter to determine the levels of thorium, radium, and metals in the materials.
+June 2007: EPA completed additional testing to determine the levels of thorium and radium in waste materials buried in the southeast corner of the former smelter.

 2007: EPA completed a preliminary study of surface water and groundwater movement at and near the Site to better determine the extent and movement of Halaco's wastes, and a screening-level assessment of human health and environmental risks posed by Site related contamination.
 See "Technical Documents" below.
 The studies are part of the "Remedial Investigation" of the Site.